 - A Professional Development allowance for professional activities, such as field trips, professional visits and conferences.

 In order to make sure that Guyana continues to receive the benefits of the exchange program, U.S. visa requirements state that visitors under an exchange program return to and remain in GUYANA FOR A MINIMUM PERIOD OF TWO YEARS AFTER COMPLETION OF THEIR PROGRAMS.
-The Commission will assist grantees in obtaining visas for their spouses and minor children, though the grantees are responsible for their living expenses.

 Application available at: Humphrey Application